William Hertling: Expose Yourself to a Diversity of Inputs!

 Socrates /

 This is my second interview with William Hertling.
 The first time we met was at Greg Bear’s house near Seattle where we did both a 1on1 interview and a fantastic science fiction panel together with our host and Ramez Naam.
-So I suggest you start by watching those videos if you have not seen them yet because today we are going deeper into topics such as artificial intelligence and the technological singularity.
+So I suggest you start by watching those videos if you have not seen them yet.
+Today, we are going deeper into artificial intelligence and the technological singularity.

 William Hertling is the author of award-winning novels Avogadro Corp: The Singularity Is Closer Than It AppearsA.I.
 Apocalypse, The Last Firewall, and The Turing Exception.
-His plausible scenarios for the technological singularity are both emotionally engaging and logically compelling and I have read all four of his books.
-So it was no surprise that, once again, I had a total blast interviewing Herting for my podcast.
+His plausible scenarios for the technological singularity are emotionally engaging and logically compelling, and I have read all four of his books.
+So, it was no surprise that, once again, I had a total blast interviewing Herting for my podcast.

-During our 70 min conversation with William we cover his latest book The Turing Exception; a kill-switch for the internet and other ways to minimize the danger of AI; the impact of reading Our Final Invention; the need for creating AGI/ASI and the democratization of hardware needed to run it; whether it is AI or humanity itself that poses the greatest risk to our existence; science fiction as a social commentary; the importance of ethics; personal development and self-publishing; our chances of surviving the technological singularity…
+During our 70 min conversation with William, we cover his latest book The Turing Exception; a kill-switch for the Internet and other ways to minimize the danger of AI; the impact of reading Our Final Invention; the need for creating AGI/ASI and the democratization of hardware needed to run it; whether it is AI or humanity itself that poses the most significant risk to our existence; science fiction as a social commentary; the importance of ethics; personal development and self-publishing; our chances of surviving the technological singularity…

 Who is William Hertling?

-Avogadro Corp won Forewords Review Science Fiction Book of the Year and A.I.
+Avogadro Corp won Forewords Review Science Fiction Book of the Year, and A.I.
 Apocalypse was nominated for the Prometheus Award for Best Novel.
-The Last Firewall was endorsed by tech luminaries including Harper Reed (CTO for Obama Campaign), Ben Huh (CEO Cheezburger), and Brad Feld (Foundry Group).
+The Last Firewall was endorsed by tech luminaries, including Harper Reed (CTO of Obama Campaign), Ben Huh (CEO of Cheezburger), and Brad Feld (Foundry Group).

 He’s been influenced by writers such as William Gibson, Charles Stross, Cory Doctorow, and Walter Jon Williams.